PhilRybka/Algorithms/README.md

 # Algorithms
 A collection of C++ algorithms I wrote, tweaked or found somewhere.
-MIT Licence applies to all, I reccommend you make use of it! :D
+MIT Licence applies to all! :D

 During my programming journey I came across a lot of different versions of algorithms.
 Very often they are overcomplicated and can be written in a cleaner and shorter way.
 I try my best o provide useful and easy to understand versions of different algorithms